aprilmintacpineda/pwa-reactjs-webpack-boilerplate/README.md

 - Rename folder to `<your_project>` -- `mv pwa-reactjs-webpack-boilerplate <your_project>`
 - `cd <your_project>`
 - Delete the `.git` directory because you won't need it -- `rm -rf .git`
+- Change name, description, author, and license on `package.json`.
 - `npm i` -- Optionally you can use **npm-check** and do `npm-check -u` to update and install the dependencies.

 ## favicons